 WALDO (Wisconsin Asbestos and Lead Database Online) gives access to general information on a property's compliance with Wisconsin standards on lead-based paint.
 Another feature is its use as a directory for locating lead inspectors and related service providers by region.
 The history and purpose of WALDO are explained below.

 Information on this page has been organized into two categories.
 Please choose one of the following tabs.

 The Department of Health Services developed WALDO in response to a law called 1999 Wisconsin Act 113.
-This Act revised Subch.
-II of Ch.
-254, Wis.
-Stats.
+This Act revised Wis.
+Stat. ch 254, subch.
+II.
 Also, it encourages property owners to eliminate hazards from lead-based paint by bringing their properties into compliance with statewide standards.
 It is intended to reduce the incidence of childhood lead poisoning and improve the condition of housing stock in Wisconsin.

 The older the property, the more likely that lead-based paint is present.
 Lead was put into paint because it increases durability and longevity.
 Homes built before 1950 pose the highest risk.
 Lead in paint was banned in 1978 because many children were being lead-poisoned.